 Donations in memory of Polly may be made to UCP of Long Island, Development Office, 250 Marcus Blvd., Hauppauge NY, 11788.

-To send flowers to Paula (Polly) E. Neyssen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Paula (Polly) E. Neyssen, please visit our floral store.